Git Product home page Git Product logo

 Documentation badge CI Coverage Status Status CII Best Practices

-An IoT Agent is a component that lets groups of devices send their data to and be managed from a FIWARE NGSI Context Broker using their own native protocols.
-IoT Agents should also be able to deal with security aspects of the FIWARE platform (authentication and authorization of the channel) and provide other common services to the device programmer.
+An IoT Agent is a component that lets groups of IoT devices send their data to a NGSI Context Broker (such as Orion Context Broker) using their own native protocols and translating them into NGSI.

 This project is part of FIWARE.
 For more information check the FIWARE Catalogue entry for the IoT Agents.